 Keep showing up every day and keep learning all the verbs you can find!
 In no time, you’ll have a rich vocabulary that you can use in conversation to connect more easily with Japanese speakers.

-And remember… if you want to get to grips with verb conjugation and other fundamentals of Japanese, enrol in Japanese Uncovered, my comprehensive training course for beginner learners.
+And remember… if you want to get to grips with verb conjugation and other fundamentals of Japanese, enrol in Japanese Uncovered, my comprehensive course available for all levels of Japanese learner.

 Which language are you learning?